LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ### Add Existing Secrets

 !!! tip "MATCH_PASSWORD"
     An early version of GitHub First-Time had incorrect information about the need to save MATCH_PASSWORD.

-If you did not save your MATCH_PASSWORD in your file with all your Secrets, make up a new one, save it and add it to your LoopWorkspace as well as the repository for this new app.
+    If you did not save your MATCH_PASSWORD in your file with all your Secrets, you will need to delete your Match-Secrets repository, create a new one and then add all your Secrets into all you repositories again and run all the Actions again.

 Open the text file in which you maintain a copy of your 6 Secrets so you can copy each value into the Secrets for this repository.